2020s

 Liam Kirkwood-Scott and Max Sievers

-Will Gown (11) on the bend, Matthias Rose clears
+Will Gown (11) on the bend, Mattias Rose clears

 Jack Munro gathers and puffs out the cheeks